postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/bigpanda.md

    ![results app key](https://assets.postman.com/postman-docs/bigPanda-app-key-2.jpg)

-1. Save the generated App key and the API key for use later.
+1. Save the generated app key and the API key to use later.

 ## Configuring Postman monitors